 Step 1: Gathering and Preprocessing Data

-- Removing duplicates or obviously wrong records.
+- Removing duplicates and erroneous records.

 Step 2: Choosing the Right Algorithm

-- The size and type of data.
+- Data size and type.

-- The prediction task—classification, regression, clustering, reinforcement.
+- Prediction task—classification, regression, clustering, or reinforcement.

 Step 3: Training and Validation